DannyDMA/cfn-lint_Cloudformation_template/README.md

 - Ensure the application runs inside a **custom VPC**.
 - Validate templates with **cfn-lint** during the build stage.

-The pipeline is divided into two stages.
+The pipeline is divided into three stages.
 1. Source Stage
    Fetches the source code from GitHub.